whotracksme/whotracks.me/blog/static_site_blog.md

 <MARKDOWN BODY>
 ```

-These are all the components we need to render the snippet, and the actual blog post.
-As promised
+These are all the components we need to render the snippet, and
-the parsing function, now is quite simple:
+the actual blog post.
+As promised the parsing function is quite simple:

 ```python
 def parse(fp):